agraef/midizap/README.md

 As already mentioned, the `midizap` program can also be used to translate MIDI input to MIDI output.
 To these ends, MIDI messages can be translated to sequences of other MIDI messages.

-You enable MIDI output by running the program as `midizap -t`.
+You enable MIDI output by running the program as `midizap -o`.
 This will equip the `midizap` Jack MIDI client with an additional output port named `midi_out` (visible on the left side of QJackCtl's Connection window).

 The example.midizaprc file comes with a sample configuration in the `[MIDI]` section for illustration purposes.
-You can try it and test that it works by running `midizap -t`, firing up a MIDI synthesizer such as [FluidSynth][] or its graphical front-end [Qsynth][], and connecting the two.
+You can try it and test that it works by running `midizap -o`, firing up a MIDI synthesizer such as [FluidSynth][] or its graphical front-end [Qsynth][], and connecting the two.
 In the sample configuration, the notes `C5` thru `F5` in the middle octave have been set up so that they play some MIDI notes, and the modulation wheel (`CC1`) can be used as a MIDI volume controller (`CC7`).
 The configuration entry looks as follows:

 [FluidSynth]: http://www.fluidsynth.org/
 [Qsynth]: https://qsynth.sourceforge.io/